 The Two Types of Whole Tone Scale

-Unlike the many different types of diatonic scales which centre around a certain key there are only two whole tone scales:
+Unlike the many different types of diatonic scales which center around a certain key, there are only two whole tone scales:

 - C whole tone scale